StarLegacy/StarLegacy.Wiki/Old Pages/Power_Machines.md

 # Power Machines
  On this page, you will learn how to create and store power, and how you can use it.
-Wires will be mentioned, but clearly explained [here].
+ - Wires will be mentioned, but clearly explained [here](https://starlegacy.net/wiki/old_pages/wires).

 ## Power Machine Tiers
 * __Tier 1:__ Iron Block